 Maybe we did not realize it, but when buying any clothing or shoes we will require the sizes that fitted us, getting ourselves a pair of contact lenses doesn’t have the same reputation.
 Some did not aware that wearing poorly fitted contact lens can cause serious harm to your overall eye health.

 If you wear lenses that don’t fit your eyes there’s a good chance you’ll develop contact lens intolerance.
 This condition can cause a person to be forced to wear eyeglasses or undergo laser vision correction.
-People with contact lens intolerance are not able to apply lenses to their eyes without pain, or wearing them for more than a few minutes.
+People with contact lens intolerance are not able to apply lenses to their eyes without pain.
+Or wearing them for more than a few minutes.

 How To Tell If Your Contacts Are Not The Right Size?